tardis-sn/tardis/docs/physics/montecarlo/lineinteraction.rst

 ***************************

-TARDIS currently offers different ways to handle line interactions, which may be activated via the YAML configuration file.
+TARDIS currently offers different ways to handle line interactions, which may be activated via the :term:`YAML` configuration file.
 Independently of the chosen treatment, a number of steps are always carried out when a Monte Carlo packet performs a line interaction.
 Since TARDIS adopts the indivisible energy packet formalism (see :doc:`Discretization <discretization>`), the packet will have the